HCR™ Technology Citation Notes

 -

-Quantitative HCR™ northern blots enable multiplexed quantification of RNA target size and abundance for up to 5 target RNAs (Schwarzkopf & Pierce, 2016).
+HCR™ Northern Blots enable simultaneous quantification of RNA target size and abundance with automatic background suppression throughout the protocol (Schwarzkopf & Pierce, 2016).

 -

-HCR™ amplifiers enables multiplexed, quantitative, 1-step, isothermal, enzyme-free signal amplification in diverse technological settings (Dirks & Pierce, 2004).
+HCR™ Amplifiers enable multiplex, quantitative, 1-step, isothermal, enzyme-free signal amplification in diverse technological settings (Dirks & Pierce, 2004).

 HCR™ Technology References